 Do not drink alcohol as it can cause you to retain fluid and delay your recovery.

+It is not uncommon to combine tummy tuck surgery with liposuction.
+This addition can help you achieve your desired results.
 I’m available to answer more questions about any part of the tummy tuck process.
-If you want to know more, click here to schedule a complimentary consultation.
+If you want to know more, schedule a complimentary consultation.